|

 region.
 As another example of the book's digressions, the end of Chapter 1

-tells the stories of ten other kamikaze pilots who sortied from Chiran, but
+tells the stories of ten other Special Attack Corps pilots who made sorties from Chiran, but

-these pilots had almost no direct connection with Miyakawa.
+these pilots had almost no direct connection with Miyagawa.
 As a final example,

 Chapter 6 goes into much more detail about Tome Torihama's life than needed for